繁體中文PortuguêsLinkssearch

 Portuguese Consulates (for Macao residents who are holders of a Portuguese passport):

-Besides seeking assistance by calling our 24-hour hotline at (853)2857 3333, Macao residents who lose their travel document in a foreign country can also use the “Overseas Assistance - Lost Travel Documents in Journey” service of the Identification Services Bureau in the Macao One Account mobile application to expedite their application for a one-off travel document (please visit the website of the Identification Services Bureau at www.dsi.gov.mo/ooas_c.jsp for details).
+Besides seeking assistance by calling our 24-hour hotline at (853) 2857 3333, Macao residents who lose their travel document abroad can also use the “Overseas Assistance - Lost Travel Document in Journey” service of the Identification Services Bureau in the Macao One Account APP to expedite the application for a one-off travel document (please visit the website of the Identification Services Bureau at https://www.dsi.gov.mo/en/online/41 for details).

-In addition, Macao residents who encounter problems in document confirmation, identification and immigration while travelling abroad may seek assistance by calling the Macao Identification Bureau at (853) 2837 0777 during office hours or our 24-hour hotline at (853)2857 3333 themselves or through their relatives and friends in Macao.
+In addition, Macao residents who encounter problems in document confirmation, identification or immigration clearance while travelling abroad may seek assistance by calling the Macao Identification Services Bureau at (853) 2837 0777 during office hours or the 24-hour hotline of the Public Security Police Force at (853) 2857 3333 themselves or through their relatives and friends in Macao.

-2. Identity Document Lost in Zhuhai (not involve criminal incident*)
+2. Lost document in Zhuhai (*not including cases involving criminal elements)

-Zhuhai China Travel Service (MACAU) Investment Consulting Co., Ltd. Glass Room No. 2 at the New Departure Hall of Gongbei Port 9:00 to 17:00 (open through lunch; application accepted until 16:00; operating on Sundays and public holidays).
-Mainland:
+China Travel Investment Advisory Macao Limited in Zhuhai Glass Room No. 2 at the New Departure Hall of Gongbei Port 9:00 - 17:00 (no lunch break, but applications are not accepted after 16:00, not closed on Sundays and public holidays) Mainland:

 (853) 66601117

-3. Identity Document Lost in Hong Kong (not involve criminal incident*)
+3. Lost document in Hong Kong (*not including cases involving criminal elements)

-Effective from 11 January 2016, a Macao resident if losing his or her Macao Permanent Resident Identity Card, passport or travel document that was used for entering Hong Kong, and at the same time no alternative documentation can be used for departure, as long as this does not involve any criminal incident then he or she may proceed directly to the border control point at the Hong Kong-Macau Ferry Terminal in Sheung Wan, the China Ferry Terminal in Tsim Sha Tsui, or the Hong Kong-Zhuhai-Macau Bridge.
-Both the declaration of loss and all the required clearance formalities can be handled together during a single visit there.
-If an individual has registered for Hong Kong’s Automated Passenger Clearance System, when Hong Kong’s Immigration Department received his or her written consent, identity can be verified through the verification systems.
-This negates the need for a cross-border identity check with the relevant authorities in Macao, a step that can otherwise takes longer to complete.
-Consequently, the eligible Macao residents are advised to pre-register for the Hong Kong Automated Passenger Clearance System.
-This not only offers the convenience of expedited passage on visits to Hong Kong but also ensures rapid identity verification and swift return to Macao should identity document be lost.
+Starting from 11 January 2016, Macao residents who lose their Macao Permanent Resident Identity Card, passport or travel document used for entering Hong Kong and do not have an alternative document for departure may go directly to the control points at the Macao Ferry Terminal in Sheung Wan, the China Ferry Terminal in Tsim Sha Tsui or the Hong Kong-Zhuhai-Macao Bridge for a declaration of loss of document as well as for departure, as long as no criminal element is involved.
+If a Macao resident has registered for the Hong Kong Automated Passenger Clearance System, the Hong Kong Immigration Department will, after obtaining the written consent of the person concerned, verify his or her identity through the inspection system.
+In this way, the Macao resident does not have to go through the process of identity verification by the relevant Macao authorities anymore.
+Otherwise, it will take a relatively longer time for identity check.
+Therefore, eligible Macao residents are advised to pre-register for the Hong Kong Automated Passenger Clearance System.
+This not only allows Macao residents to enjoy convenient immigration clearance in Hong Kong but also ensures rapid identity verification and swift return to Macao in case their document is lost.

 Contact Information for Immigration Control Points in Hong Kong